18F/handbook/docs/09-security/yubikey/linux.md

 For additional security, you may want to immediately lock the screen when the YubiKey is removed.

-This locks the laptop immediately when any Yubikey is removed.
+This locks the laptop immediately when any YubiKey is removed.
 If you are not using xautolock as your "away detector", replace xautolock with a command to trigger your screen lock with the "away detector" that you do use.
-This is inspired by <https://vtluug.org/wiki/Yubikey>
+This is inspired by <https://vtluug.org/wiki/YubiKey>

 As your login user, create executable file `~/bin/ykgone`: